 away’ known as the rapture.

-However, dangerous erroneous Bible teachings exist, which masquerade as Christian fundamentalism ... such as the recent "bridal rapture theology".
+However, error in various Bible teachings always masquerade as fundamental Christian doctrine ... such as the recent "bridal rapture theology" now making its way around the Internet.
 This is a variant of what some theologian’s refer to as, ‘the partial rapture error’ which is found in many Bible prophecy circles.
 It teaches that 'The Bride of Christ', as revealed in the New Testament, is a special 'sub-group' of the entire believing Church ... and does not include all saved Christian believers, but only those who have attained (or achieved) some high level of 'sinless living' and devotion to Christ.
-It warns that only this special group is qualified to leave at the rapture ... and warns that those who are deficient in these attributes will be left behind for more "purification" during the Tribulation.
-Here's the problem: How can you know (or have any assurance) which group you are in?
+It warns that only this special group is qualified to leave at the rapture ... and those who are deficient in these attributes will be left behind for more "purification" during the Tribulation.
+This is actually a cleverly designed denial that the blood of Christ is fully sufficient, by itself, to provide all of the believer's purification - as the New Testament clearly states.
+Here's another problem: How can you know (or have any assurance) which group you are in?
 How is it possible to know that you've 'crossed over' and are now one of God's privileged few (as these preachers define it).
 If you’re someone watching for the return of Christ, your inability to answer these questions creates intense doubt, fear and mental torment.

 This is how it works: